-Once you find your background information, note any useful sources (books, journals, websites) that you are directed to in that source.
-In encyclopedias or other reference books further sources can be found in Bibliographies or "Further Reading" sections at the end of articles.
-Remember that many of the books and articles you find in the catalog and in databases will themselves have bibliographies!
+Once you find your background information, note any useful sources (books, journals, or websites) that you are directed to in that source.
+In encyclopedias or other reference books, further sources can be found in Bibliographies or "Further Reading" sections at the end of articles.
+Remember that many of the books and articles you find in the catalog and in databases will also have bibliographies!
 Check these bibliographies for additional relevant resources for your research.

-By using this technique of routinely following up on sources cited in bibliographies, you can generate a surprisingly large number of books and articles on your topic in a relatively short time.
+By routinely using the technique of following up on sources cited in bibliographies, you can generate a surprisingly large number of books and articles on your topic in a relatively short time.

 Here are direct links to our online encyclopedias, dictionaries, and other reference resources.
 These are also accessble via Easley Library's catalog.
 (Off-Campus Access Instructions) If you are an on-campus student the library also has print reference books.

 A - Z MAPS ONLINE is the worlds largest subscription-based database of proprietary, royalty-free world, continent, country, and state maps.
 Included in the 4,000+ maps are: political maps, physical maps, outline maps, population maps, precipitation maps, climate maps, and other thematic maps.
 New maps are added to the collection every month.